UselessPickles/diamondtel-m92-bluetooth/microcontroller/DiamondTelM92Bluetooth.X/README.md

 This timer is setup to trigger every 10ms and is always running.
 It is used for general purpose low-precision timing of timeouts/intervals throughout the project.

-Because this timer is always running, and timing of timeouts/intervals is done in terms of timer interupt counts, be aware that actual amount of between starting a timeout/interval can be short by up to 10ms (e.g., the first "count" can happen nearly immediately if the timer event was already about to trigger).
+Because this timer is always running, and timing of timeouts/intervals is done in terms of timer interupt counts, be aware that actual amount of between starting a timeout/interval and when it ends/triggers can be short by up to 10ms (e.g., the first "count" can happen nearly immediately if the timer event was already about to trigger).

 ### TMR4 - General Purpose 1ms Timer

 This timer is setup to trigger every 1ms and is always running.
 It is used for general purpose higher-precision timing of timeouts/intervals throughout the project.

-Because this timer is always running, and timing of timeouts/intervals is done in terms of timer interupt counts, be aware that actual amount of between starting a timeout/interval can be short by up to 1ms (e.g., the first "count" can happen nearly immediately if the timer event was already about to trigger).
+Because this timer is always running, and timing of timeouts/intervals is done in terms of timer interupt counts, be aware that actual amount of between starting a timeout/interval and when it ends/triggers can be short by up to 1ms (e.g., the first "count" can happen nearly immediately if the timer event was already about to trigger).

 ### TMR6 - Sound Sample Output Timer